SiLab-Bonn/Embedded-System-Lab/docs/source/software-intro.rst

 Software Environment
 ============================

-The Raspberry Pi module runs a Debian-based operating system (32-bit Raspberry Pi OS) including a graphical user interface, which looks similar to many common desktops.
-For the experiments, manly these programs will be used:
+The Raspberry Pi module runs a Debian-based operating system (32-bit Raspberry Pi OS) with a graphical user interface.
+For the experiments mainly these programs will be used:

-- Terminal (what the name suggests)
+- "Terminal" command line interface
-- Chromium, a web browser which you already use, when you read this document on the RPi
+- "Visual Code" integrated development environment for C and Python
-- File Manager
+- "Chromium" web browser to browse this documentation and other information

-- Visual Code, an integrated development environment for C and Python to develop and run the user code
+There are other editors / development environments available in the Raspberry Pi OS distribution which could also be used instead of "Visual Code" (for example "Geany", "Thonny" etc.).

 Folder Structure
 ================